RIE® Associate/MA Human Development

-I have been fascinated with infant and toddler development and working with RIE® concepts for over 10 years, having discovered Magda Gerber’s unique insight into babies when my daughters were born.
+I have been fascinated with infant and toddler development and working with RIE® concepts for over a decade, having discovered Magda Gerber’s unique insight into babies when my daughters were born.
 I took them to RIE Parent-infant guidance classes™ in New York City and it opened up a whole new world for me.

-I have now been teaching parent-infant classes for 4 years and have supported over 100 families on their new parenting journey.
+I have been teaching parent-infant classes since 2014 and have supported hundreds of families on their new parenting journey.
 I am also a RIE Practicum mentor and sit on the Board of RIE.

 I hold a BA from Middlebury College and an MBA from Columbia University.
 In 2020, I earned an MA in Human Development, specializing in infants and toddlers, from Pacific Oaks College, a pioneering leader in early childhood education and social justice, in Pasadena, CA.

 I came late to parenting.
-Before that, I worked for nearly a decade in Brand Management, rising to Marketing Director for a Fortune 50 corporation in the U.S., managing some of the most helpful and recognized medicines in the world.
-I ran the marketing department of this corporation in Vietnam, and later I returned to the US to launch one of the most recognized products in the world.
-I then oversaw its launch in Japan, China, Australia and the rest of Asia, Africa and the Middle East.
-Next, I started and ran my own business for 7 years.
-I closed my business a few weeks before I had my first child — the day I turned 40.
-I was so happy and thrilled to have a new baby and devote myself to her care — but I had absolutely no idea what I was supposed to do.
-I thought it was supposed to be intuitive.
-For me, it wasn’t.
+Before having my first child, I worked in brand management, as a Marketing Director for Pfizer, the medicine company, managing some of the most helpful medicines in the world.
+I ran the marketing department in Vietnam, and later returned to the US to launch one of the most recognized products in the world, then overseeing its launch in Asia, Africa and the Middle East.
+I ran my own business for 7 years, closing it a few weeks before I had my first child — the day I turned 40.
+I was so happy and thrilled to have a new baby and devote myself to her care — but I honestly felt quite unsure of myself in this new realm that was more about being than doing.

 I read some of the popular books of the time, but none of them felt right.
 Then my friend handed me Your Self-Confident Baby by Magda Gerber.
-Here, at last, was a woman who I felt understood the demands of the job, the feelings of confusion it can bring up in those of us who haven’t been around babies in years, and the true needs of children.
-I had met my mentor — even if only via her ideas in a book.
-That was the beginning of a journey for me — through her books, into RIE® parent-infant guidance classes with Johanna Herwitz in New York City, to RIE professional development, Pikler training, and finally my own classes.
-Whew.
+Here, at last, was a woman who I felt understood the surprising experience of being a new parent, the journey of taking on this role, and the true needs of children.
+I had met my mentor — even if only via her ideas in a book